 Most of us have had fajitas at our favorite Mexican restaurant.
 That little skillet on the grill coming out to the table sizzling can be very appetizing!
-However, you can make your own fajitas at home while you are celebrating the beautiful weather outside.
-We do not even use a little skillet, we put ours directly on the grill wok.
+And you can also make your own fajitas at home while you are celebrating the beautiful weather outside.
+We do not even use a little skillet, we put ours directly on our Grill Basket Wok.

 Here is my recipe for fajitas and a celebration menu for the last big weekend of summer!